Beadhangerone/Quizr/README.md

 - [ ] There are 3 types of questions:
-Single answer questions - only 1 correct answer, Multiple answer question - more than 1 correct answer, Statistic question - any answer is correct,
+Single answer questions - only 1 correct answer, Multiple answer question - more than 1 correct answer, Statistic question - any answer is correct (Statistic single & Statistic multiple)
-Statistic single;
-Statistic multiple;
 - [ ] Authentication

 Could have: